-In the last section of this chapter the Model Predictive Control approach is present.
-The MPC has been widely used in the oil and chemical industries since decades but is quite innovative in the space domain.
-The aim of this last part is to derive the control law of the MPC, and then test it using the linearized model derived in section 5.8.
+In the last section of this chapter is shown another kind of possible controller, the Model Predictive Control (MPC) which has been widely used in the oil and chemical industries since decades but is quite innovative in the space world.
+The aim of this last part is to derive the control law of the MPC showing the passages, and then test it using the linearized model just derived.